seapear/AffinityOnLinux/Guides/Lutris/Guide.md

     - [Wine-tkg-affinity](/Guides/Lutris/InstallScripts/Affinity-tkg.yaml) `Affinity-tkg.yaml`
 2. Open Lutris and click on the plus `+` icon on the top left corner of the window.
 3. Press "Install from a local install script".
-4. Press on the `⋮` three vertical dots button, then select the `.yaml` install script file you just downloaded for your Wine fork
+4. Press on the `⋮` three vertical dots button, then select the `.yaml` install script file you just downloaded for your Wine fork.
-5. Press `Install`, then press `Install` again
+5. Press `Install`, then press `Install` again.
-6. Select or create a filepath for where you would like everything to install, such as `/home/$USER/AffinityOnLinux`
+6. Select or create a file path for where you would like everything to install, such as `/home/$USER/AffinityOnLinux`
-7. Check [✓] `Create desktop shortcut` and/or [✓] `Create application menu shortcut`, then press `Continue`
-8. Select Affinity's setup file by pressing on the `⋮` three vertical dots button then choosing the `.exe` for Affinity Photo, Affinity Designer, or Affinity Publisher
+7. Select Affinity's setup file by pressing on the `⋮` three vertical dots button then choosing the `.exe` for Affinity Photo, Affinity Designer, or Affinity Publisher
-9. Press `Install`.
+8. Press `Install`.

 At this point, you may get a message saying "Wine could not find a wine-mono package...".
 Go ahead and click `Install`.

 You will see a bunch of code running in a terminal-like space.
 This may take several minutes.

-10. Once the terminal stuff is done, an Affinity window should pop up with a button to `Install`.
+9. Once the terminal stuff is done, an Affinity window should pop up with a button to `Install`.
 Let it install, then once it's done click `Close`.
-11. Click `Launch` - you will now see an error message from Lutris that says 'This game has no executable set.
+10. Click `Launch` - you will now see an error message from Lutris that says 'This game has no executable set.
 The install process didn't finish properly.'
 Just click `OK` - we will address this in the next step.

 (Congrats on making it this far!) 🐧